bcnodeobc/integrationhub/docs/bitcoin.rst

 ========
-BITCOIN
+Bitcoin
 ========

 All RPC included are based on bitcoin-cli.

-.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers. http://integrationhub.okwave.asia:3333/api/v2/registerToken
+.. note::  Make sure to registerToken first before requesting rpc and replace the token in Authoraization headers. http://integrationhub.okwave.asia:3333:3333/api/v2/registerToken

 getblockcount
 =============